-The report must include each incident of bullying or harassment and the resulting consequences, including discipline and referrals.
+The report must include each alleged incident of bullying, cyberbullying, harassment, and cyberstalking and the resulting consequences, including discipline and referrals.
 The report must include, in a separate section, each reported incident of bullying or harassment that does not meet the criteria of a prohibited act under this section (and reported as "unsubstantiated bullying" or "unsubstantiated harassment") with recommendations regarding such incidents.
 Cyberbullying incidents are to be included within the bullying incidents policy.

-If a bullying and/or harassment incident occurs then it will be reported in SESIR with the bullying/harassment code.
-If the bullying/harassment results in any of the following SESIR incidents the incident will be coded appropriately using the relevant incident code AND the related element code entitled bullying-related code.
+If a bullying or harassment incident occurs then it will be reported in SESIR with the bullying or harassment code.
+If the bullying or harassment results in any of the following SESIR incidents the incident will be coded appropriately using the relevant incident code AND the related element code entitled bullying-related code.
 Those incidents are:

 Discipline and referral data will be recorded in Student Discipline/Referral Action Report and Automated Student Information System.

-It is the policy of the Board to provide bullying incident, discipline, and referral data to the Florida Department of Education in the format requested, through Survey 5 from Education Information and Accountability Services, and at designated dates provided by the Department.
+It is the policy of the Board to provide bullying incident, discipline, and referral data to the Florida Department of Education in the format requested, through Survey 2, 3, and 5 from Education Information and Accountability Services, and at designated dates provided by the Department.

-The District ensures that schools sustain healthy, positive, and safe learning environments for all students.
-It is important to change the social climate of the school and the social norms with regards to bullying.
+The Board requires that schools sustain healthy, positive, and safe learning environments for all students.
+It is important to change the social climate of the school and the social norms with regards to bullying and harassment.
 This requires the efforts of everyone in the school environment Ė teachers, administrators, counselors, school nurses, other non-teaching staff (such as bus drivers, custodians, cafeteria workers, and/or school librarians), parents/legal guardians, and students.

-At the beginning of each school year, the Superintendent or designee shall, in writing, inform school staff, parents/legal guardians, or other persons responsible for the welfare of a student of the Districtís student safety and violence prevention policy.
+At the beginning of each school year, the Superintendent shall, in writing, inform school staff, parents/legal guardians, or other persons responsible for the welfare of a student of the Districtís school safety and dating violence and/or abuse prevention policies.

-Each school principal shall develop an annual process for discussing the School District policy on bullying and harassment with students in a student assembly or other reasonable format.
-Reminders of the policy and bullying prevention messages such as posters and signs will be displayed around each school and on the District school buses.
+Each school Principal shall develop an annual process for discussing the Board policy on bullying and harassment with students in a student assembly or other reasonable format.
+Reminders of the policy and bullying and harassment prevention messages such as posters and signs will be displayed around each school and on the school buses.

-Florida Department of Education Model Policy (June 2008)
+Florida Department of Education Model Policy (Revised April 2016)